MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/toolbaritem.md

 `ToolbarItem` objects can also use the `Command` and `CommandParameter` properties to react to user input without event handlers.
 For more information about the `ICommand` interface and MVVM data-binding, see [Xamarin.Forms MenuItem MVVM Behavior](~/xamarin-forms/user-interface/menuitem.md#define-menuitem-behavior-with-mvvm).

+## Enable or disable a ToolbarItem at runtime

+To enable of disable a `ToolbarItem` at runtime, bind its `Command` property to an `ICommand` implementation, and ensure that a `canExecute` delegate enables and disables the `ICommand` as appropriate.

+For more information, see [Enable or disable a MenuItem at runtime](menuitem.md#enable-or-disable-a-menuitem-at-runtime).

 ## Primary and secondary menus

 The `ToolbarItemOrder` enum has `Default`, `Primary`, and `Secondary` values.